mchobby/micropython-A7682E-modem/readme.md

 # Testing
 Reading the examples is a going starting point to understand how the library works.

+Note:
+* sub-modules can register himself in the URC notification loop (see [http.py](lib/sim76xx/http.py) sub-module for example).

 ## fundamentals examples

 * __[test_initial.py](examples/fundamentals/test_initial.py)__ : [VERY IMPORTANT] power up the module, check if pincode is required (and enter it), wait the SIMCom to register the network.